micbay/RaceTimerAndController/README.md

 ## Main Menu -> B| Change Settings
 Pressing the `B` key, from the main menu will bring up the **Settings Menu**.
 On this menu the general race settings can be adjusted.
+- **Change Audio Mode** - Press `A`, to toggle through the available audio modes.
+The default mode is 'AllOn' with game and music audio both active.
+The 2nd toggled mode is 'GameOnly' where only UI feedback and lap trigger beeps and boops are active, but the music audio is turned off.
+The final audio mode is 'Mute' where all audio is turned '-OFF-'.
-- **Change Race Time** - Press `A`, to activate edit mode, then use keypad numbers to enter mm:ss.
+- **Change Race Time** - Press `B`, to activate edit mode, then use keypad numbers to enter mm:ss.
 Race time is only used in a 'Timed' race type, where the winner is the one who finishes the most laps in the set amount of time.
-- **Change Laps to Finish** - Press `B`, to activate edit, then enter the number of laps.
+- **Change Laps to Finish** - Press `C`, to activate edit, then enter the number of laps.
 This setting is only used by the 'Standard' race type where the first to finish the set number of laps is the winner.
 - **Enable/Disable Lanes** - Pressing `1-4` will toggle the enabled status of the give lane/racer number.
 Pressing `0` will disable all of the lanes/racers.
 - Press `*` to return to main menu.